Barefoot lawyer: Training

 Barefoot lawyers are distinguished from qualified lawyers in that they are often completely self-taught, lack formal training in the legal profession, and are not accredited to practice law.
-They are also distinct from "legal workers," who are required only to possess high school education plus a six-month legal training program.
+They are also different from "legal workers," who are required only to possess a high school education plus a six-month legal training program.
 Although they lack legal credentials and formal legal training, barefoot lawyers tend to have a higher level of education and experience than most rural citizens.

 The proliferation of barefoot lawyers in China is due, in part, to a provision in Chinese law which allows parties to represent themselves or select their own, unpaid representatives to appear in court on their behalf; the chosen representatives do not need to be licensed lawyers.

 Work

-Barefoot lawyers are known for taking on controversial or politically sensitive cases, such as tackling illegal land grabs, corruption and abuse of power, or environmental disputes.
+Barefoot lawyers are known for taking on controversial or politically sensitive cases, such as illegal land grabs, corruption and abuse of power, or environmental disputes.
 In many instances, more legitimate legal workers and lawyers are unwilling to accept these cases, as doing so can result in reprisals.
 Several barefoot lawyers identify closely with the Weiquan (rights defending) movement.

-Among the notable cases taken on by Weiquan lawyers include Chen Guangcheng's effort in 2000 to mobilize 79 villages in his native Shandong Province to petition against a paper mill that had been polluting a river, killing wildlife and ruining crops.
+Among the notable cases taken on by Weiquan lawyers is Chen Guangcheng's effort in 2000 to mobilize 79 villages in his native Shandong Province to petition against a paper mill that had been polluting a river, killing wildlife and ruining crops.
 The effort was successful, and resulted in the suspension of the paper mill.
 Chen later earned international recognition for initiating a class-action lawsuit against the staff of a family planning clinic in Shandong province that allegedly forced thousands of people to undergo sterilization or to abort pregnancies.
 Another case, publicized in Newsweek, involved barefoot lawyers petitioning authorities to provide compensation to villagers who had been beaten by authorities over a tax dispute.

 In addition to litigating cases in court, barefoot lawyers perform a number of other services, such as organizing citizens to petition authorities.
 A survey in rural Henan province found that, between 2001 and 2004, more cases were handled by barefoot lawyers than by licensed lawyers.
 Across China, barefoot lawyers and "legal workers" provide more legal services and draft more legal documents than licensed lawyers, and in some areas litigate more civil cases than lawyers.